Cover photo by Gert Bensch.

 Habitat

-A species of perennial streams and rivers.
+The Dancing Jewel is a species of perennial streams and rivers.
 They prefer shallow, flowing and rocky stretches that are flanked by overhanging trees, bushes, and less often reeds.
-Often found in shade under overhanging vegetation during the heat of the day.
+The Dancing Jewel is often found in shaded places under overhanging vegetation, especially during the heat of the day.

 Behaviour

 Territorial males are normally found low down, on a rock or twig close to the waters edge.
 The females are usually found alongside the males.
-They frequently sit in the sun but retreat into the shade when it gets too hot.
+The Dancing Jewel frequently sits in the sun but retreats into the shade when it gets too hot.
 Dancing Jewels are perch hunters, taking short, low flights across the water.
 Immature males often sit higher up, away from the territorial males.
 Platycypha caligata males are well noted for having an eye-catching courtship display.
-The male hovers in front of a perched female.
-His legs hang down vertically as he twists or waves them, alternately flashing red and white.
+The male hovers in front of a perched female, his legs hanging vertically as he twists or waves them, alternately flashing red and white.

-Recorded all year round in places, but most active from October to May (See Phenology below).
+The Dancing Jewel is recorded all year round in places, but is most active from October to May (See Phenology below).

 Status and Conservation

 Platycypha caligata is a common and widespread species of the eastern parts of South Africa.
-It is listed as of Least Concern in the IUCN Red List of Threatened Species.
+The Dancing Jewel is listed as of Least Concern in the IUCN Red List of Threatened Species.
 It is reasonably resistant to habitat degradation and is not confined to pristine habitats.

 Distribution

-The Dancing Jewel is found in eastern, central and southern Africa from Ethiopia to Angola and South Africa where it is widespread in the eastern regions.
+The Dancing Jewel is found in eastern, central, and southern Africa from Ethiopia to Angola and South Africa.

 Below is a map showing the distribution of records for Dancing Jewel in the OdonataMAP database as at February 2020.